 Authorities

-A Memorandum of Understanding among the States of Colorado, Nebraska, and Wyoming; Nebraska Community Foundation; and the Bureau of Reclamation, Department of the Interior establishes a financial management and administrative support process for NCF to assist the Program as the Financial Management Entity (FME).
+A Memorandum of Understanding among the States of Colorado, Nebraska, and Wyoming; Nebraska Community Foundation; and the Bureau of Reclamation, Department of the Interior establishes a finance management and administrative support process for NCF to assist the Program as the Financial Management Entity (FME).
 Funds for the Program are provided by the Department of Interior (pursuant to a cooperative agreement with NCF) and the states of Colorado and Wyoming.
-Therefore, transactions are subject to regulations established by the federal Office of Management and Budget (OMB), the General Services Administration, and laws and regulations established by the States of Colorado, Nebraska, and Wyoming.

-Title 2, Part 200 of the Code of Federal Regulations - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards provides regulations governing awards of federal funds.
-All applicable documentation is available at www.ecfr.gov.
+This policy is designed to further the purposes of each jurisdiction’s procurement laws and to comply with Title 2 C.F.R.
+Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

-Federal Acquisition Regulations (FAR) issued by the General Services Administration apply to acquisitions from for-profit entities.
-They are available at www.gsa.gov.

-The instructions below are intended to incorporate the principles and intent of regulations to the conduct of the Program.

 Exceptions